siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 4. Bottom pane, inline

 ## Options
 - **Borderless**: Panes can have borders to visually split them from other content areas.
-We typically use borderless panes when they are placed within layouts that already contain other visual means for splitting areas.
+We typically use borderless panes when placed within layouts that already have other visual means to split areas.
-- **Heading**: Set a headline for the pane.
-We typically use a short name that describes its content.
+- **Heading**: Set a headline for the pane (we normally use a short content description).
-- **Icon**: An icon can be displayed in the pane header next to the title.
+- **Icon**: Panes can display an icon in the pane header next to the title.
 - **Position**: Panes can be positioned on the left, top, right or bottom.
-Typically at Siemens, we use left panes for structuring components like trees or lists and right panes for contextual information.
-In our applications, top and bottom panes are less common but can communicate a clear "top to bottom" hierarchy to the user.
+We often use left panes for structuring components like trees or lists, and right panes for contextual information.
+Top and bottom panes are less common in our applications, but can help communicate a clear "top to bottom" hierarchy.
-- **Size**: Picking a suitable pane width or height assures a smooth experience to the user that doesn't require scrolling.
-Sizes can be picked either as fixed size (in pixel) and as relative size (in percent) depending on the intended layout.
-Sizes only apply to medium and large screen sizes.
-On small screens panes are always displayed full screen (see responsive behavior).
+- **Size**: Sizes can be picked either as a fixed size (in pixels) or as a relative size (in percentage) depending on the intended layout.
+However, picking sizes only applies to medium and large screens as small screen panes are always displayed in full screen (see responsiveness below for more information).
+We usually choose a pane width and height that avoids the need for scrolling in our applications.
-- **Collapsible**: Defines whether a pane is visible in collapsed state.
-We typically use inline panes with collapsible option and floating panes without since they are usually triggered from a dedicated control like a button or list item.
+- **Collapsible**: Define whether a pane is visible in its collapsed state.
+We use inline panes with a collapsible option and floating panes without since they are usually triggered from a dedicated control like a button or a list item.
-- **Variant**: Floating panes are placed above (z-axis) the main content but below the nav menu and header.
+- **Variant**: Floating panes are placed above (z-axis) the main content but below the navigation menu and header.
 When expanded, they cover a part of the main content.
 Inline panes are placed on one level with the main content.
 When expanded, they move the main content and reduce its available space.
-- **Layout**: Depending on which pane should have more focus the top/bottom or left/right panes can use more space.
+- **Layout**: Depending on which pane needs more focus, the top/bottom or left/right panes can use more space.

 ![Pane layouts](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1681-28910&mode=design&t=iP7h44Wf17P209P7-4)